NYAN-x-CAT/Lime-RAT/README.md

 <img src="https://i.imgur.com/1DYYXt4.gif">

-# LimeRAT v0.1 [BETA]
+# LimeRAT v0.1.1 [BETA]

 Simple yet powerful RAT which targeting Windows OS for educational purposes.
 This project is uncomplicated and easy to do or understand , targeting entry level developers, It should improve your knowledge and study for malware analysis and malware research.

 ## Main Features

-* .NET - Coded in Visual Basic .NET, Client required framework 2.0 dependency, And server is 4.0
+* .NET - Coded in Visual Basic .NET, Client required framework 2.0 or 4.0 dependency, And server is 4.0

 * Connection - Using pastebin.com as ip:port , Instead of noip.com DNS